Skip to main content

 Where is the campus located in Madrid?

-SLU-Madrid is located in an ideal setting, on the northwest side of the city, with open views of the mountains to the north and west, and superb metro (subway) and bus access.
+SLU-Madrid is in an ideal setting on the city's northwest side, with open views of the mountains to the north and west, a superb metro (subway) and bus access.

 Where do students live?

-There are several options to choose from with regards to housing in Madrid.
-We strongly encourage those seeking housing to take advantage of the University-organized Host Family option through which students who wish to experience Spanish society to the fullest can be part of a Spanish household.
-Students can also live outside of University system in a colegio mayor (student residences) or a shared apartment.
+There are several options for housing in Madrid.
+We strongly encourage those seeking housing to take advantage of the University-organized host family option, in which students who wish to experience Spanish society to the fullest can be part of a Spanish household.
+Students can also live outside the University system in a colegio mayor (student residences) or a shared apartment.

 What is the best option for student housing?

-SLU-Madrid Campus offers to arrange housing with host families for students.
+SLU-Madrid offers to arrange housing with host families for students.
 If the student has specific dietary needs, we recommend choosing the kitchen-privilege option, in which he or she cooks for himself/herself.
-Students willing to live by themselves or with other students may choose to live in studios or in shared apartments, though this is not arranged by SLU-Madrid.
+Students willing to live by themselves or with other students may choose to live in studios or shared apartments, though SLU-Madrid does not arrange this.

 Learn About Student Housing

-Should I be concerned that my student will not be living within walking distance to campus?
+Should I be concerned that my student will not live within walking distance of campus?

 Should I be concerned that my student's host home is small or does not speak English?